DriveQuantPublic/react-native-drivekit/packages/demo/README.md

 ## How to run the sample app?

-Open the main repository folder on terminal.
+Open the main repository folder on the terminal.

 Run the following command
 ```